 What is metacognition with examples?

-These skills empower learners.
+These skills help learners.
 Metacognition helps learners know their strengths (Flavell, 1979).
 Learners also recognise task demands (Brown, 1987).
 They then regulate their learning (Schraw & Dennison, 1994).
 This means taking breaks to refocus.

 Why is metacognition important for learning?